-Each quarter, the college will assess the demographics of the applicant pools for posted positions in this job category.
-After one year, the progress will be assessed and the program objective may be modified.
-Refer to next section for details.
+For FY19, each quarter, the college will assess the demographics of the applicant pools for posted positions in the EEO4 job categories faculty and service maintenance.
+At the end of FY19, progress will be assessed and the program objective may be modified.